 Daniel Lee Imler and Brian James Hartman founded this unique site in 2000 and it quickly grew to become the most popular medical student diary site in the world.
 Medschooldiary.com joined SDN in 2001.
 In 2007, Medschooldiary was replaced with a blog feature on the SDN forums, which has since been discontinued.

 MedSchoolReady was founded by Christian Becker and complemented the Student Doctor Network medical school admissions guide.
 The site contains student profiles and perspectives on their application process for medical school.
-MedSchoolReady is archived at startmedicine.com.
+MedSchoolReady was archived at startmedicine.com.

 Scutwork.com was created and launched by Adrian and Margaret Zai in 1999 (the same year as SDN.
 Over the years it amassed a large collection of residency program reviews.
 Scutwork became part of SDN in 2015.
 The site was revamped and upgraded in 2016.

 SDN Page Evolution